gradle/gradle/.github/CONTRIBUTING.md

 After you submit your pull request, a Gradle core developer will review it.
 It is normal that this takes several iterations, so don't get discouraged by change requests.
 They ensure the high quality that we all enjoy.

+### Signing Off Commits After Submitting a Pull Request

+Pull requests are automatically verified that all commit messages contain the Signed-off-by line with an email address that matches the commit author.
+In case you didn't sign off your commits before creating a pull request, you can still fix that to confirm that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).

+To sign off a single commit:

+`git commit --amend --signoff`

+To sign off multiple commits:

+`git filter-branch --msg-filter "cat - && echo && echo 'Signed-off-by: Your Name <Your.Name@example.com>'" HEAD`

+Then force push your branch:

+`git push --force origin test-branch`

 ## Getting Help

 If you run into any trouble, please reach out to us on the issue you are working on.